osrf/gazebo_tutorials/install_from_source/tutorial_default.md

 ### Prerequisites

+For compiling the latest version of gazebo you will need an Ubuntu distribution equal to 14.04.2 (Trusty) or newer.
+Previous versions (Precise) suffer from missing dependencies and other requisites.

 Make sure you have removed the Ubuntu pre-compiled binaries before installing from source:

     sudo apt-get remove '.*gazebo.*' '.*sdformat.*'

 If you have previously installed from source, be sure you are installing to the same path location or that you have removed the previous installation from source version manually.

 As a side note, default install locations: